An application must be on file in the Admissions Office before a student can be considered for a scholarship.

 The Sister Mary Kelly, IHM Scholarship

-Sister Mary Kelly, IHM was a graduate (Class of 1946), teacher (1957-1966) and eventually principal (1981-1999) of our beloved Villa Maria Academy.
+Sister Mary Kelly, IHM was a graduate (Class of 1946), teacher (1957–66) and eventually principal (1981–99) of our beloved Villa Maria.
 She was a well-known figure in the community among graduates and students and was known for her courageous vision, compassionate leadership and demand for excellence.
-She forged the first capital campaign at VMA to expand the campus and academic facilities to align with a 21st century vision that would position the school for excellence into the foreseeable future.
+She forged the first capital campaign at Villa Maria to expand the campus and academic facilities to align with a 21st century vision that would position the school for excellence into the foreseeable future.
 Her focus was always to improve the lives of the students, faculty and families in the community as well as the health of the campus and academic programs that sustained the culture and character of the school.
-Since 2001, the Alumnae Association has focused their efforts to raise funds throughout the year with events and stewardship to support this scholarship, which was named in sister’s honor for her dedication to VMA and the religious life.
-Unfortunately, Sister Mary Kelly passed away in January of 2013, but is survived by her sister Joan Kelly, IHM, Class of 1950.
-The scholarship is awarded to a freshman each year in the amount of 10% of their tuition, which is then carried throughout the four years that she is a student at the school.
+Since 2001, the Alumnae Association has focused their efforts to raise funds throughout the year with events and stewardship to support this scholarship, which was named in sister’s honor for her dedication to Villa Maria and the religious life.
+Unfortunately, Sister Mary Kelly passed away in January of 2013.
+The scholarship is awarded to an incoming freshman each year in the amount of 10% of their tuition, which is then carried throughout the four years that she is a student at the school.

 The Brenda Ruggiero Scholarship